 Irfan Ahmad Khan, born in India in 1931, is a science graduate of AMU and studied Qur’an and classical Arabic at Rampur.
 After his MA in philosophy (1958), he taught Western Philosophy, Indian religions and Muslim theology (1958-1973).
 In early sixties he edited Islamic Thought.
-In 1974 he moved to USA for PhD at Illonois University, Chicago.
+In 1974 he moved to USA for PhD at University of Illinois, Chicago.
 A founding trustee of the Parliament of World’s Religions and International Committee for the Peace Council and the Founding President for World Council of Muslims of Interfaith Relations and Interfaith Engagement Project, he is at present the Director of the Association for Qur’anic Understanding.

 With such illustrious career and exposure to Islamic studies he is a competent authority to author a book which none should miss to read.
 I must recommend the book to everyone who wants to have first hand understanding of the Qur’an without any intermediary.
 May Allah bless Khan for such illustrious a pursuit.
 Amen!”

 (Review by AG Khan, The Milli Gazette, India)